carteras/IT-CBR/flipped_material/arduino_cpp/000_programming_fundamentals/000_hello_arduino/hello_arduino.md

 Create a program that does the following.

 * If the `currentTime/1000` is 3 turn the red LED on and green LED off
-* If the `currentTime/1000` is 3 turn the red LED off and green LED no
+* If the `currentTime/3000` is 5 turn the red LED off and green LED on
-* If the `currentTime/1000` is 15 turn the red LED on and green LED no
+* If the `currentTime/1000` is 15 turn the red LED on and green LED on
 * If the `currentTime/1000` is any other number, turn both LEDs off and print the currentTime/1000 to Serial.print.

 Bonus flex if you can do it in less than 30 lines of formatted code.